Macpac Duolight Tent Review | The Tent That Keeps On Giving

 With all that said, the Macpac Duolight has been our most reliable piece of hiking gear and has stuck with us since the beginning.
 It has endured the tough weather of the Western Arthurs Traverse, held strong in 80 km/h wind gusts on Mt Tyndall and saved us from the dreaded sandflies on Gillespies Pass Circuit.
 As a result, I highly recommend this tent to anyone looking for a reliable and tough backpacking tent.

-Note: While Macpac states that this tent doesn’t need an extra footprint, we always place our emergency blanket under it for added protection.
+Note: While Macpac states that this tent doesn’t need an extra footprint, we always place a nylon groundsheet under it for added protection.

 Weather Protection

 The waterproof fly is factory seam-sealed and features a silicone coating on the outside to repel moisture and a PE coating on the inside to ensure a high level of waterproofing during downpours.
-Despite its modest 1200mm Hydrostatic Head rating, we’ve never experienced water leakage, even in heavy rainstorms.
+The fly has now been upgraded to a 3,000 mm Hydrostatic Head rating on the new model, which we expect to perform even better than the flawless one we had – we never experienced any water leakage with the 1,200 mm HH fly, even in heavy rainstorms!

-The base of the tent is made from a 40D waterproof lightweight ripstop nylon tub floor, rated to 10,000mm Hydrostatic Head.
+The tent’s base is made from a 40D waterproof lightweight ripstop nylon tub floor, rated to 10,000mm Hydrostatic Head.
 This floor is definitely tough, providing ample protection from ground debris and drafts.
 And despite our extensive use, camping on all sorts of rough terrain, it shows very little signs of wear.

 However, it is the floor that is beginning to fail in terms of waterproofing.

 Apart from a dry night’s sleep, what truly impresses us is the Duolight’s capability to withstand high winds.
-We’ve spent multiple nights worrying that our tent would survive the night, but it has always pulled through for us, withstanding gusts of up to 80 km/h on several occasions.
+We’ve spent multiple nights worrying that our tent would survive the night, but it has always pulled through for us, withstanding gusts exceeding 80 km/h on several occasions.

 Ventilation Of The Macpac Duolight